oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 </details>

-9. In the Storefront directory:
+14. Switch to the terminal for the **storefront** project directory

   - Run `bash buildStorefrontPushToRepo.sh`
-10. In the Stockmanager directory:
-  - Run `bash buildStockmanagerPushToRepo.sh`

 ```$ bash buildPushToRepo.sh
 Using repository fra.ocir.io/oractdemeabdmnative/tg_repo